shapeshed/shapeshed.com/content/posts/unix-wget.md

-{
-  "slug": "unix-wget",
-  "title": "Linux and Unix wget command tutorial with examples", "date": "2016-09-16T00:00:00+00:00",
-  "image": "images/articles/wget.png",
++++
+date = "2016-09-16T00:00:00+00:00"
-  "description": "Tutorial on using wget, a Linux and UNIX command for downloading files from the Internet.
-Examples of downloading a single file, downloading multiple files, resuming downloads, throttling download speeds and mirroring a remote site.", "tags": [
+description = "Tutorial on using wget, a Linux and UNIX command for downloading files from the Internet.
+Examples of downloading a single file, downloading multiple files, resuming downloads, throttling download speeds and mirroring a remote site." image = "images/articles/wget.png" slug = "unix-wget" tags = ["UNIX", "Linux"] title = "Linux and Unix wget command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing wget man page][2]